CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ```
 The configuration process first asks for your CSC password.
 Then it lists your Allas projects and asks to select the project to be used.
 The configuration information is stored in the file _$HOME/.s3cfg_.
 This configuration only needs to be defined once.
 In the future, _s3cmd_ will automatically use the object storage connection described in the _.s3cfg_ file.
 If you wish to change the Allas project that _s3cmd_ uses, you need to run the configuration command again.

 You can use the S3 crdentials, stored in the _.s3cfg_ file, in other services too.
-You can check the currenly used _access key_ and _secret_key_ with command:
+You can check the currenily used _access key_ and _secret_key_ with command:
 ```
 grep key $HOME/.s3cfg